scala/docs.scala-lang/_overviews/scala3-macros/tutorial/reflection.md

 whose types are defined in the API.
 You might notice however the presence of `Symbol`s which identify definitions.

 Each `Term` or `TypeRepr` (therefore `Expr` and `Type`) have an associated symbol.
-`Symbol` exposes and is used by many useful methods for example:
+`Symbol` exposes and is used by many useful methods.
+For example:

  - `declaredFields` and `declaredMethods` allow you to iterate on the fields and members defined inside a symbol
- - `flags` allow you to check multiple properties of a symbol
+ - `flags` allows you to check multiple properties of a symbol
  - `companionObject` and `companionModule` provide a way to jump to and from the companion object/class.
  - `TypeRepr.baseClasses` returns the list of symbols of classes extended by a type.
  - `Symbol.pos` gives you access to the position where the symbol is defined, the source code of the definition